 Reducing Phosphorus Pollution in Maryland

 As part of the Chesapeake Clean Water Blueprint, Maryland is required to reduce phosphorus pollution 48 percent by 2025.
 The state's Watershed Implementation Plan (WIP) includes methods for achieving that goal.
-One method is reducing the amount of phosphorous applied to fields that have the highest risk of phosphorus runoff, which pollutes the local waters.
-Enter the Phosphorus Management Tool, a method of identifying the fields that contain the most phosphorous and have the highest risk of phosphorus runoff.
+One of the most important methods is reducing the amount of phosphorous applied to fields that have the highest risk of phosphorus runoff, which pollutes local waters, especially on the Eastern Shore.
+Enter the Phosphorus Management Tool, a science-based method of identifying the fields that contain the most phosphorous and have the highest risk of phosphorus runoff.

 How the Phosphorus Management Tool Works